-Add These 5 Tiny Asian Cities to Your Bucket List
+5 Tiny Asian Cities You Need to See

 From the 130-million-year-old rainforests of Malaysia to the frenetic streets of China, Asia has fascinated travelers for centuries.
 When you consider the staggering variety of experience offered in this region, it’s a pity that most traffic gets funneled through a limited number of major cities and tourist destinations.
 Let’s break that trend!
 Here are five tiny Asian cities that will give you good reason to wander off the beaten path.